sunenilausen/blender-colour-snowman/en/step_3.md

 ## Colour the hat

-We will start with the snowman that you created if you have completed the [Snowman](https://projects.raspberrypi.org/en/projects/blender-snowman){:target="_blank"} resource.
+You will start with the snowman that you created if you have completed the [Snowman](https://projects.raspberrypi.org/en/projects/blender-snowman){:target="_blank"} resource.
 If you don't have a snowman you can [download the starter project](resources/snowman.blend).

 At the top the snowman has a hat.
 Let's try and make the hat green.